akingdom/akingdom.github.io/articles/The_Goose_Bride.md

     </div>
 </div>

-Old women in Mercia sometimes said:
+In Mercia (in the English midlands), the old women sometimes said:

 **“A goose will lead where kings cannot.”**

-Few people paid much attention to the saying.
+Few people paid much heed to such saying.
 It sounded like the sort of foolish wisdom that grows in villages the way moss grows on old stone walls.

 Yet in the reign of King Henry, not long after the Norman conquest of England, there lived a young woman who proved the saying strangely true.

-Her name was Beatrice.

 ---